Advice

 As well as being an ambassador for the Good Grief Trust, a charity which support newly bereaved people, Dr Amir is the supporter of a number of other wildlife and environmental organisations and is passionate about taking action to tackle the nature and climate emergency, while encouraging more and more people, of diverse backgrounds, to stand and speak up for nature, before it’s too late.
 As a devoted uncle and godfather, Dr Amir wants to ensure that the wildlife he treasures, is still here for future generations to enjoy.

-The RSPB is proud to announce our first-ever Ambassadors to support our mission in this vital decade, fighting a nature and climate emergency.
+Our Ambassadors support our mission in this vital decade, fighting a nature and climate emergency.

 About David…